Is the UI Passport Acceptance Facility open to the public?

 Do I have to submit my original birth certificate, passport, or certificate of naturalization?

 Yes, the U.S. Department of State requires the originals.
-The original will be mailed back to you 7 business days after your new passport.
+The original will be mailed back to you within four weeks after your new passport.

 How long will it take to get my passport?